-Jami Cregan School Counselor 14665 Hwy 78, Argyle, WI 53504 jacregan@argyle.k12.wi.us 608-543-3318 ext.
+School Counselor 14665 Hwy 78, Argyle, WI 53504 608-543-3318 ext.
 306 the Board's Title IX Sexual Harassment Policy both contain the complaint procedures and steps for investigating complaints under these policies.

 Any person may report sexual discrimination, including sexual harassment, to the District's Title IX Coordinator listed above, regardless of whether the person is the alleged victim of the reported conduct.
 The report may be made in person, by mail, by telephone, or by email.
 The report may be made at any time, including during non-business hours.